gouthambs/karuth-source/content/articles/market-historical-volatility.rst

 4 recessions, the regions shaded in green.
 Here are some interesting
 observations:

-    1. The markets prior to 1995 were less volatile, by about 24%, than post 1995.
+- The markets prior to 1995 were less volatile, by about 24%, than post 1995.
 The average volatility was 14% for the time period of 1980 to 1995, in contrast with a 17.3% for the period 1995 to 2013.

-    2. On pure percentage terms, the market crash on Black Monday (S&P 500 fell by 25.7% on Oct 19, 1987) was larger than the market drop in 2008 (21% drop in the week ending October 10, 2008).
+- On pure percentage terms, the market crash on Black Monday (S&P 500 fell by 25.7% on Oct 19, 1987) was larger than the market drop in 2008 (21% drop in the week ending October 10, 2008).
   But the volatility paints a totally different picture.
 The uncertainty during 2008 market crash was roughly 20% more than that during the 1987 market crash.

-    3. In August of 2011, the S&P downgraded US credit from AAA to AA+.
+- In August of 2011, the S&P downgraded US credit from AAA to AA+.
 This made the market volatile, and that is the little blip you see in 2011.
 The irony is, prior to 2008 crash, S&P had rated a some of the mortgage backed securities as high quality debt, even though a lot of them defaulted.

 Methodology
 ===========

-I chose to use S&P 500 to be representative of the stock market.
+I use S&P 500 to be representative of the stock market.
+The short term volatility is calculated by computing volatility using daily returns over a 45 day window.